ilcardella/ArduinoCoffeeMachine/docs/index.rst

 Assembly
 ********

+In this section I'll recap the steps I took from the beginning, until the final assembly with the PID controller integrated in the coffee machine.

-For initial testing I wired everything on a breadboard to verify that everything was working as expected.
+Once gathered all the materials, which took several weeks due to the lockdown, for initial testing I wired everything on a breadboard to verify that the code was working as expected:

 .. figure:: images/testbench01.jpg
     :align: center